 Public health needs to act on solutions led by directly impacted communities

 Below is a cross-sector policy platform, that if implemented, would challenge the conditions that create inequities in health outcomes.
 HIP did not generate these ideas — they come directly from organizations leading the work.
 As public health, we need to do everything possible to aid in putting these policies in place to support people during this pandemic and beyond.

 Now — as ever — is the time to set aside concerns of objectivity and politics, and use our power to change the unjust systems that have perpetually harmed the health of communities across the US.

 Enact job-protected paid sick leave and paid family leave to cover all workers in businesses of all sizes in those states where such systems do not already exist (e.g., through the federal PAID Leave Act).

-Bolster and reform state unemployment insurance (UI) systems to protect workers who lose their jobs and those whose hours are reduced.
-Expand UI protections to workers who have been idled, waive job-seeking requirements, and eliminate all waiting periods for delivery of benefits.
+Bolster and reform state unemployment insurance (UI) systems to respond to increased demand and to protect workers who lose their jobs and those whose hours are reduced.
+Extend timeline for expanded unemployment benefits program.
+Waive job-seeking requirements and eliminate all waiting periods for delivery of benefits.

 Expand direct income support programs for people and families, including Supplemental Nutrition Assistance Program (SNAP), Temporary Assistance for Needy Families (TANF), and the Special Supplemental Nutrition for Women, Infants, and Children (WIC) while also relaxing eligibility requirements.